tussingj89/readme-generator/utils/README.md

   ## Code Sample
-  This is where the discription for the sample code will be located this will holde the sample good image link
+  This is where the discription for the sample code will be located

   ## Screenshots
   This will hold the sample gif link